 In order to get started with Insureon, you’ll need to fill out their online questionnaire.
 It takes about 15 minutes, and you’ll need to answer a series of questions to generate quotes.
 For some insurance products, Insureon doesn’t provide an online quote, and you must call and speak with a representative to get a quote.
 You can buy a policy by speaking to a rep as well.

-The Hartford is the ideal business insurance company for small businesses that need a BOP.
-A BOP, as we mentioned before, brings together several types of coverage under one policy.
+The Hartford is the ideal business insurance company for small businesses that need a business owner’s policy (BOP).
+A BOP brings together several types of coverage under one policy.
 Almost any small business can benefit from a BOP, but it’s particularly useful for brick-and-mortar businesses that have fewer than 100 employees and less than $5 million in annual sales (the eligibility cutoff for most BOPs).

 We recommend The Hartford for their flexible, customizable BOP.
 Many insurance companies only include general liability and property insurance under a BOP, but The Hartford goes a step further, including business interruption insurance (BII) as well.
 BII reimburses your business if you lose income in the aftermath of a natural disaster or forced closure.
 The Hartford also allows you to add “stretch endorsements,” which means adding other coverages a la carte or grouped together based on industry (e.g., a set of standard insurance policies for restaurants).
 Adjusting limits is easy both on the overall BOP and on individual policies included in the BOP.

 The Hartford is a full-service insurance company, offering a wide range of business insurance products:

 General liability coverage for our sample software business has a monthly premium of $25.75 for $1 million of coverage per occurrence.
 If you convert this into a BOP, the price goes up to $72.58 per month.
 You can save approximately 25% on premiums by choosing the BOP, as opposed to buying the included coverages separately.